MRziyi/SEU-LMS/README.md

-# SEU-SM
+# SEU-LMS

-the front-end of Southeast University Secondary Market is initialized with [Ant Design Pro](https://pro.ant.design).
+The front-end of Learning Management System for Southeast University by Undefined Group.
+This project is initialized with [Ant Design Pro](https://pro.ant.design).
 Follow is the quick guide for how to use.

 test